Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 CORE
 ~~~~

-**CORE** variable is used to declare the Nuclei Processor core of the application.
+**CORE** variable is used to declare the Nuclei processor core
+of the application.

 Currently it has these cores supported as described in table
 :ref:`table_dev_buildsystem_6`.